ManuelLecha/CNN-Project/README.md

 We started training from last saved weights during experiment 0.

 At the end of trainig both (accuracy and loss) plots can indicate to overfitting.

+### 1_Batch_Normalization:
+Add Batch Norm after each of the conv layers

+Lot of overfitting

+The model stops after 33 epochs because valid acc is decreasing (Early stopping patiente 5)

+Our best model achieves 64%

+Decision: Try another kind of extra regularization ---> L2 reg

+### 1_Batch_Norm_L2:

+Our best model achieves 67.22%

+The model stills overfit too much after aprox 33 epochs but gets better accuracy (Early stopping patiente 5)

+L2 to 128 up conv layers and 256 Dense layers

+Decision: Add strong reg --> Dropout (We will try with 20% and 10%)

+### 1_Batch_Norm_L2_Dropout_20:

+Dropout to 258 up